srobotta/moodle-database-presets/doodle/README.md

 If all options must be shown in the result, then the *List view template* needs some more profund changes.
 First, the field definion for the options must be included into the template.
 This is done in the header of the template blocks.
-In addition, the code must be adapted more profundly to make things work.
+In addition, the code must be adapted in some other places as well to make things work.

 <div style="margin: 0 25%;">